jeanmajid/MCPE-Tool/README.md

 # MCPE-Tool

-A command-line tool designed to streamline the development process for Minecraft: Bedrock Edition add-ons.
+A command-line tool designed to streamline the development process for Minecraft Bedrock Edition add-ons.
 It helps with project initialization, file management, building, and various common development tasks.

 TODO: